xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 ### CIN Network Requirements

 #### IPv4/IPv6 Unicast and Multicast
 Due to the large number of elements and generally greenfield network builds, the CIN network must support all functions using both IPv4 and IPv6.
 IPv6 may be carried natively across the network or within an IPv6 VPN across an IPv4 MPLS underlay network.
 Similarly the network must support multicast traffic delivery for both IPv4 and IPv6 delivered via the global routing table or Multicast VPN.
+Scalable dynamic multicast requires the use of PIMv4, PIMv6, IGMPv3, and MLDv2 so these protocols are validated as part of the overall network design.
+IGMPv2 and MLDv2 snooping are also required for designs using access bridge domains and BVI interfaces for aggregation.

 #### Network Timing
 Frequency and phase synchronization is required between the cBR-8 and RPD to properly handle upstream scheduling and downstream transmission.
 Remote PHY uses PTP (Precision Timing Protocol) for timing synchronization with the ITU-T G.8275.2 timing profile.
 This profile carries PTP traffic over IP/UDP and supports a network with partial timing support, meaning multi-hop sessions between Grandmaster, Boundary Clocks, and clients as shown in the diagram below.
 The cBR-8 and its client RPD require timing alignment to the same Primary Reference Clock (PRC).
 In order to scale, the network itself must support PTP G.8275.2 as a T-BC (Boundary Clock).
 Synchronous Ethernet (SyncE) is also recommended across the CIN network to maintain stability when timing to the PRC.